How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Differences Between Thai Iced Tea and Other Teas

-Thai iced tea is often higher in calories compared to bubble teas made with green or oolong tea.
-Why?
-Because Thai tea blends are frequently brewed with sugar added directly into the tea base.
+Thai iced tea ranks among higher-calorie bubble tea options.
+Unlike green or oolong teas starting with zero calories, Thai tea blends frequently arrive pre-sweetened with sugar incorporated directly into the tea base.

 - Green tea boba: approximately 250-350 calories